JStaRFilms/jstar-code-review/docs/features/cli-commands.md

 ---

+### `pnpm run chat`
+**Description:** Resume an interactive session from the last review.
+- Loads `.jstar/session.json`.
+- Skips analysis, goes straight to debate menu.
+- Supports `--headless` flag for AI agents.

+**When to use:**
+- Continue debating issues from a previous review.
+- Let AI agents interact via stdin/stdout protocol.

+---

 ### `pnpm run index:init`
 **Description:** Scans the codebase and creates a fresh vector index.
 - **Target:** Auto-detects `src`, `lib`, or uses cwd.